git-denial/hand_gesture_recognition/README.md

 Hand Gesture Recognition using Web Camera
 =========================================

-A Qt based gui for hand gesture recognition using OpenCV.
+A Qt based gui for hand gesture recognition using OpenCV adapted from https://github.com/dgurung/hand_gesture_recognition_LCCS

 Methods used: